Maples7/kong-config-manager/README.md

     "host": "http://localhost:8001",
     // specify which objects are your real concerns to dump and apply
     // this can be used to avoid too many `consumers` here
-    // see ./enums/index.js to get valid objects
+    // see ./enums/index.js to get valid objects with corresponding Kong's version
     // `targets` are bound up with `upstreams`, so use `upstreams` rather than `targets` "objects": ["apis", "plugins", "certificates", "snis", "upstreams"] }